 - another honeymoon period.

-Now, the thing about this cycle is that (generally) the more often it’s done, the less severe the breakouts are each time (over time less toxins need to be purged if following a healthy life style and the person is focused on detoxifying internally and externally).
-Eventually the detox becomes about just clearing any recent toxins and not about clearing out the body of an accumulation of toxins that have built up over time.
+Now, the thing about this cycle is that (generally) the more often it’s done, the less severe the breakouts are each time (over time fewer toxins need to be purged if following a healthy lifestyle and the person is focused on detoxifying internally and externally).
+Eventually, the detox becomes about just clearing any recent toxins and not about clearing out the body of an accumulation of toxins that have built up over time.
 When the person has reached that stage in the cycle, breakouts are a lot less likely to occur, and if they do, it might only be a small blemish or two that clears up quickly.